TopOTheHourBot/TopOTheHourBot/CONTRIBUTING.md

             message := await aiter(channel)
                 .filter(twitch.is_server_private_message)
-                .filter(lambda message: "topothehourbot is cringe" in message.comment) .first()
+                .filter(lambda message: "topothehourbot is cringe" in message.comment) .next()
         ):
             hater = message.sender
 ```

 One of the first things that many handling functions do is filter the channel for private messsages, as the channel may contain other commands.
 [PRIVMSG](https://modern.ircdocs.horse/#privmsg-message) commands, as they're called for some reason, are simply normal chat messages.

-The `Stream.first()` method being applied, here, obtains the first possible value from the filtered stream.
-If the stream is empty, then that can only mean the connection has been closed, and so it is okay to break our while loop by letting `Stream.first()` return `None`.
+The `Stream.next()` method being applied, here, obtains the first possible value from the filtered stream.
+If the stream is empty, then that can only mean the connection has been closed, and so it is okay to break our while loop by letting `Stream.next()` return `None`.
 Once obtaining a message with our criteria, we can save the chatter (the `message.sender`) as a state for later reference.

 ### Our First Message